Cats and the Internet: History

+Cats have been shared via email since the Internet's rise to prominence in the 1990s.
 The New York Times described cat images as "that essential building block of the Internet".
-In addition, 2,594,329 cat images had been manually annotated in flickr.com by users.
+In addition, 2,594,329 cat images had been manually annotated on Flickr by users.
 An interesting phenomenon is that many photograph owners tag their house cats as "tiger".
+In 2011, Thought Catalog described cats as the "unofficial mascot of the Internet".